-A growing disconnection is observed between the manufacturing base and what can be called the “core base”, which mainly includes R&D, distribution and marketing / retail.
-The term platform corporation has been used to describe a variety of multinational corporations that have removed the manufacturing component from their core activities, or never had manufacturing in the first place.
-They have done so by focusing on activities that provide the most added value and outsourced or offshored the manufacturing of the products they design.
-Their core activities include research and development, finance, marketing, retail and distribution.
-Many of them own globally recognized brand names and are actively involved in the development of new products.
+Corporations constantly make decisions about the organization and allocation of their assets, such as manufacturing facilities.
+Conventionally, a corporation built supply chains with its assets and positioned them with cost and market access considerations.
+Globalization, particularly its outsourcing and offshoring component, has incited a growing disconnection between the manufacturing base and the core base, which mainly includes research and development, finance, marketing, retail, and distribution.
+The term platform corporation is used to describe a variety of multinational corporations that have removed the manufacturing component from their core activities or never had manufacturing in the first place.
+They have done so by focusing on activities that provide the most added value and outsourced or offshored the manufacturing of their products after they are designed.
+Many of them own globally recognized brand names and are actively involved in developing new products.

-The net worth of a platform corporation is thus more a function of their brand names and capacity at innovation than from tangible assets (like factories), outside those heavily involved in mass retailing where commercial real estate assets can be very significant.
-Low margin work is usually outsourced, leading to a very flexible supplier base.
-This is reminiscent of the cottage production system that took place in the early phases of the industrial revolution where many labor intensive activities (especially in garments) where sub-contracted to households looking for additional income.
+The net worth of a platform corporation is thus more a function of their brand names and capacity for innovation than of tangible assets (like factories), outside those heavily involved in mass retailing where commercial real estate assets can be very significant.
+Low-margin work is usually outsourced, leading to a very flexible supplier base.
+This is reminiscent of the cottage production system that took place in the early phases of the industrial revolution, where many labor-intensive activities (especially in garments) were subcontracted to households looking for additional income.
 Platform corporations particularly thrive in the context described below:

 - Multi-provider competition.
-Since platform corporations provide the specification of the products / parts they require (and that many are not very complex), there are a potentially high number of manufacturers that can bid to become suppliers.
-This works to the advantage of platform corporations by keeping costs low and it even create a situation of recurrent overcapacity.
+Platform corporations provide the specification of the products and parts they require, ranging from complex to simple.
+In this context, there is a whole ecosystem of manufacturers that can selectively bid to become suppliers.
+This works to the advantage of platform corporations by keeping costs low, and it even creates a situation of recurrent overcapacity.

-The most prominent platform corporations include Apple (computer and mobile phone designer and retailer), Dell (computer retailer), Wal-Mart (mass retailer), IKEA (furniture retailer), Nike (sport shoes retailer) and Li & Fung (trade group, mainly in apparel).
+The most prominent platform corporations include Apple (computer and mobile phone designer and retailer), Dell (computer retailer), Wal-Mart (mass retailer), IKEA (furniture retailer), Nike (sports shoe retailer), and Li & Fung (trade group, mainly in apparel).
 It can be argued that Wal-Mart is essentially an information network, using its knowledge and distribution facilities to link thousands of suppliers together in a profitable collaboration.
-It is worth mentioning that this type of production structure is mainly applicable to activities that have a strong consumer retailing component which is subject to constant fluctuations in the demand.
+It is worth mentioning that this type of production structure mainly applies to activities with a strong consumer retailing component subject to constant fluctuations in demand.
 The Hong Kong-based Li & Fung is a highly networked corporation that highly depends on the efficiency of its production and distribution networks.
 It controls about 40% of the apparel supply entering the United States with strategic deals with major retailers such as Wal-Mart and TJ Maxx.
 The corporation benefited fully from the opening of the Pearl River Delta to international trade and investment but is now diversifying the geographical base of its suppliers.